lbarwell/CSI2532-Project/README.md

 module.exports = pool;
 ```

-To run the server, open the project in a new terminal window and run the following commands:
+Once these fields are completed, you can run the server.
+Open the project in a new terminal window and run the following commands:

 ```bash
 cd server # Navigate to the server directory